THIS DATE IN HISTORY: March 23

 Video: Memories: Mosienko nets fastest hat trick in history

-1972: Bruins goalie Gerry Cheevers extends his NHL-record unbeaten streak to 31 games (24-0-7) with a 4-1 win against the Rangers at Boston Garden.
-Johnny Bucyk scores two goals and has an assist, and Fred Stanfield and Johnny McKenzie each have three assists.
+1972: Bruins goalie Gerry Cheevers extends his NHL-record unbeaten streak to 31 games (24 wins, seven ties) with a 4-1 win against the Rangers at Boston Garden.
+Johnny Bucyk scores two goals and has an assist, and Fred Stanfield and John McKenzie each has three assists.